 This is what led us to create StoreConnect and help our customers achieve a true eCommerce 3.0 system.

 eCommerce 3.0 is not about the latest crypto craze, nor is it about fundamentally redefining the user experience of the end customer.

 Rather, it is about creating a platform that provides a SINGLE source of truth across eCommerce, websites, support systems, marketing platforms, point of sale and customer data.
 It is about keeping your valuable customer data within your business and accessible to your team, instantly.
 It is increasing efficiency in your company by removing data silos and integrating your customer experience with your back end systems.

 eCommerce 3.0 is fundamentally two ideas:

 The first is that an eCommerce 3.0 system integrates all of the above systems into one solution.
 Instead of having five, six, or seven, or more systems attempting to keep in synchronization, you have one e-commerce 3.0 system that provides all of the above solutions via the one application.
-Your e-commerce website, your corporate website, your point of sale, your marketing solutions, price, product, infantry, shipping management, digital asset management and customer service solutions all being run from a single platform that does not require constant monitoring and support in order to keep its data in sync.
+Your e-commerce website, your corporate website, your point of sale, your marketing solutions, price, product, inventory, shipping management, digital asset management and customer service solutions all being run from a single platform that does not require constant monitoring and support in order to keep its data in sync.

 The second is to create, for each business, their own private store of customer data, which, in essence, breaks up the customer-data monopolies.
 The information a customer shares with each merchant should be private to that merchant and not shared with others. eCommerce 3.0 allows each individual merchant their own analytics system and customer-knowledge system without needing to rely on global enterprise companies who provide “free” analytics solutions in exchange for all of your customer data.